The Whiskey Porch

 5 Ways to Celebrate simplicity day

-So, thinking about some thoughtful ways to celebrate National Simplicity Day on Monday, here's what I'm suggesting.
+I've been pondering some thoughtful ways to celebrate National Simplicity Day today (and beyond).

-You could try all 5 elements since they sort of naturally go together, or maybe just pick one or two.
+You could try all 5 options since they sort of naturally go together, or maybe just pick one or two.

 1. Step away from technology.